 Jim Dine – the latest temporary exhibition showcases a retrospective by the America artist, known as the master of “happenings” and performance.
 You can see a selection of his sculptures, paintings and objects that he created between 1961 and 2016 until 6 October.

 Open Wednesday to Monday 9.30am to 8pm. €7

-Top tip – art museums in Malaga have free entry on Sundays after 5pm.
+Top tip – art museums in Malaga have free entry on Sunday afternoons.

 Night-time at the Botanical Gardens in Malaga